“Reach for the moon… & even if you miss… you’ll fall amongst the stars! ”

 In the course of my studies in psychology, I discovered that addiction is a habit (albeit a severe one) the same as all behaviours that we do on a constant, consistent, & consciously unaware basis.
 In other words habitual behaviours (and thoughts) become so natural to us, we do them without giving it a second thought; it also includes those related to mental health issues.
 The ‘habit forming’ process is fundamental to our identity… is the definitive foundation of learning… and a necessity for us as humans.
 However when these habits become unhelpful and destructive it becomes necessary to address them with the aim of changing them to develop more healthy ones.

 In discovering that habits are, in simple terms, the repetition of action and entrenched patterns of thought, it is my goal and ambition to share this developmental process in a simple, pragmatic & formulated way, with all those I have the privilege of sharing a relationship with, both in my professional and personal life.

 As an integrative therapist, I call upon a variety of therapeutic disciplines relevant and appropriate to the presenting needs of the individual.
 This is based on initial and continuous assessment of the client with the subsequent therapeutic approach tailor-made and agreed upon between me and each individual.
 Every human being has mental health each at varying degrees; the aim is to enhance mental health that encourages personal competence, self-confidence and creative potential.

-I am trained in CBT (Cognitive Behavioural Therapy), Person-Centred Therapy, Motivational Enhancement Therapy, Solution-Focused Therapy, 12-Step Facilitation Therapy and Systemic Therapy (Family therapy).
-In the last three years I have added and applied Schema Therapy, Acceptance & Commitment Therapy (ACT) and Mindfulness to the list of my therapeutic approaches.
+Initially trained in CBT (Cognitive Behavioural Therapy), Person-Centred Therapy, Motivational Enhancement Therapy, Solution-Focused Therapy, 12-Step Facilitation Therapy and Systemic Therapy (Family therapy), I have since added and applied Schema Therapy and Mindfulness to the list of my therapeutic approaches.

 Having worked in the field for over 13 years, I have flexibility in my approach.
 I am able to work with individuals or groups at most stages or degree of their addiction and/or mental health issue, utilising a formal or informal approach dependent on their existing presentation and historical report.

 Audio - About HABITS